jason-xxl/methodman/README.md

 # methodman

-**methodman** is a Go mocking tool that provides Denpendency Injection with minimal code overhead.
+**methodman** is a Go test tool that provides Denpendency Injection with minimal code overhead.

-## Why introduce this tool?

-I find most of dependency injection approaches in Go require significant boiletplate codes to get it work.
-Remembering the time you extract your implementation into interface, use code-gen tools to generate mock type, and change your func signature to receive depenency by adding extra params?
-These changes are more complex than it should be, especially when you have a large codebase to work on.
-Sometimes, it could be even more complex when the target lib is a 3rdparty lib and it just doesn't support mocking.

-All these problems lead me to rethink why and how we mock.
-When we follow the traditional way to create an extra interface to allow mocking, why not just reuse the method signature as the interface?
-If I can directly inject a certain method and force it to return what I want in next call, why I need to create extra interface, and maintain extra mock types?

-So I found it's possible to build a tool that enables **mocking on certain method** with **much less code overhead**.
-Basically it uses reflection to understand func signature of the dependency method, and dynamically inject a mock manager in between your caller code and the dependency method to handle all the mocking requirements.
-This approach will just require zero extra structure and zero boilet place code.

-As extra features, it
+## Supported Features

+- Stub-based dependency injection for test.
+It can hijack any method stub to produce fake response for test scenarios.
+- Optimised to minimise code overhead.
+So that the api of pkgs remain clean and won't be polluted for test requirement.
-- supports parallel unittest.
-Mocking in one goroutine is invisible in another goroutine.
+- Supports parallel unittest.
+Mocking in one goroutine is invisible / isolated from any other goroutine.
-- supports mocking with a temporary func, which could be useful for simulating timeout, panic, mock with internal state (via closure), or any other kind of side-effects.
+- Supports stub-injection with a temporary func, which could be useful for simulating timeout, panic, mock with internal state (via closure), or any other kind of side-effects.
-- certain helper support to make conversion from integration-test to unit-test easiler.
-This could be useful in refactoring old code base.
+- Certain helper support to make conversion from integration-test to unit-test easier.
 See the sections below.

 ## How to use?